How to Prepare for CMMC 2.0 Assessment and Certification

 Learn MoreCreated by the U.S. government, the Cybersecurity Maturity Model Certification (CMMC) program establishes a set of standards organizations must meet to be eligible to bid on or renew contracts with the U.S. Department of Defense (DoD).

-CMMC is an extension of the Controlled Unclassified Information (CUI) program, a program the government created in 2010 to standardize how contractors and service providers handle non-classified, but protected government information.
+At its heart, CMMC is an extension of the Controlled Unclassified Information (CUI) program, which the government created in 2010 to standardize how contractors and service providers handle non-classified, but protected government information.

 The goal of CMMC is to protect CUI and to include CMMC as part of the Defense Federal Acquisition Regulation Supplement (DFARS) so it can be used as a part of contract awarding requirements.
 And, even if your organization doesn’t have CUI, but you have federal contract information (FCI), you are expected to adhere to FAR Clause 52.204-21 and be certified at CMMC Level 1 (at a minimum).